Watsco (WSO)

 5. Revenue Growth

-We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-Watsco’s recent performance shows its demand has slowed as its annualized revenue growth of 1% over the last two years was below its five-year trend.
+Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
+Watsco’s recent performance shows its demand has slowed as its revenue was flat over the last two years.

-Looking ahead, sell-side analysts expect revenue to grow 5% over the next 12 months.
-Although this projection suggests its newer products and services will fuel better top-line performance, it is still below the sector average.
+Looking ahead, sell-side analysts expect revenue to grow 3.8% over the next 12 months.
+Although this projection indicates its newer products and services will catalyze better top-line performance, it is still below the sector average.

 6. Gross Margin & Pricing Power

-In Q3, Watsco produced a 27.5% gross profit margin, marking a 1.3 percentage point increase from 26.2% in the same quarter last year.
-Watsco’s full-year margin has also been trending up over the past 12 months, increasing by 1.3 percentage points.
+Watsco produced a 27.1% gross profit margin in Q4, in line with the same quarter last year.
+On a wider time horizon, Watsco’s full-year margin has been trending up over the past 12 months, increasing by 1.2 percentage points.
 If this move continues, it could suggest better unit economics due to some combination of stable to improving pricing power and input costs (such as raw materials).

 7. Operating Margin

-Watsco’s operating margin might fluctuated slightly over the last 12 months but has remained more or less the same, averaging 10.6% over the last five years.
+Watsco’s operating margin might fluctuated slightly over the last 12 months but has generally stayed the same, averaging 10.5% over the last five years.
 This profitability was solid for an industrials business and shows it’s an efficient company that manages its expenses well.
 This result was particularly impressive because of its low gross margin, which is mostly a factor of what it sells and takes huge shifts to move meaningfully.
 Companies have more control over their operating margins, and it’s a show of well-managed operations if they’re high when gross margins are low.

 8. Earnings Per Share